gaberull/CountingCards/README.md

 ## Future Features:

-**(8/7/22):**
+- GUI

-- GUI : I'm current working on a GUI and full mobile game using **React Native**, connecting it to the C++ backend.
+    - Currently working on a GUI and full mobile game for iOS and Android using **React Native**, connecting it to the **C++** backend.
 Ideally, the use of React should make it very portable, and able to run on multiple platforms without much modification from one to the next
-- Add in ability for player to play multiple hands, reduce total players to 5
+- Add in ability for player to play multiple hands, with a second acting as another player and reducing the number of players allowed at the table by one
-- Add in analysis of betting patterns
+- Analysis of player's betting patterns, and advice on improvement
-- Add in analysis of times when player did not act correctly (and count)
+- Analysis and tabulation of times when player did not act correctly
     - option to print to file
 - More implementation ideas and tasks to complete are in the file [TODO.md](https://github.com/gaberull/CountingCards/blob/master/TODO.md)